 Some mosquitoes are most active between dusk and dawn, when the air is calm.
 However, others may be present at any time of day, and feed during the daytime and at dusk.

 Although most birds can be infected with West Nile virus, crows, blue jays, magpies, hawks, owls and eagles are most likely to die from the virus.

 There is no evidence that a person can get the virus from handling live or dead infected birds.
 However, avoid bare-handed contact when handling any dead animals and birds.
 Use gloves or double plastic bags to place the carcass in a garbage can.

-To reduce the mosquito population around your home and property, reduce or eliminate all standing water:
+To reduce the mosquito population around your home and property:

 - Remove all discarded tires on your property.
 Used tires have become an important source of mosquito breeding in the nation.